Yale-NeRD/mind/README.md

 ```
 - By default, it will run the entire traces on a single compute blades; it will take 10 ~ 20 minutes.
   - Please modify the values in `profiles/04_macro_bench_tf.yaml` for test various setup.
   - **IMPORTANT** fastswap can not run on multiple compute servers.
-So the node_num should always be set to zero.
+So the node_num should always be set to 1.

     ```yaml
     - name: run macro benchmark